Melania Trump ‘Counting Every Minute’ Until She Can Divorce Donald, According To Omarosa

 “No one was paying attention to her two years ago… They went about their day.
 Now it’s a 24/7 tornado.
 She hates it.”

 Many have pointed at old and new photos of the Trumps to show how their relationship may have evolved.
-During the early years of the relationship their body language exuded happiness, according to experts.
+During the early years of the relationship, their body language exuded happiness, according to experts.
 Compare that to a gala photo from 2013, and the tone is all different.
 Experts point out that she’s pulling away from Donald while her eyes aren’t smiling, detailed the Elite Daily.

 NEW – I've obtained an advanced copy of @OMAROSA book..she refers to @realDonaldTrump as "twitter fingers," says @FLOTUS wants a divorce, says Trump called @DonaldJTrumpJr a "f**kup," calls Trump a "cult leader" and says he is "moblike" & much more. https://t.co/RM7LwxNUC1